Kronuz/Xapiand/docs/_docs/building.md

 ### Requirements

-Xapiand is written in C++14, it makes use of libev (which is included in the codebase), it has the following build requirements:
+Xapiand is written in C++14 and it has the following build requirements:

-* Clang v4.0+
 * pkg-config
+* Clang >= 4.0
-* CMake
+* CMake >= 3.5
+* perl >= 5.6 (for a few building scripts)
+* Tcl >= 8.6  (to generate unicode/unicode-data.cc)

 ### Dependencies

-The only external dependencies for building it are:
+Xapiand it makes use a quite few libraries: libev, Chaiscript, Xapian, LZ4, but most of them are all included in the codebase.
+The only external dependencies needed for building it are:

 * zlib
 * libpthread (internally used by the Standard C++ thread library)
-* xapian-core v1.4+ (Optionally, with patches by Kronuz applied, see [https://github.com/Kronuz/xapian.git](https://github.com/Kronuz/xapian.git))

 ## Building process